-Bringing you news once a week on the ongoing 60 Postcards journey (you can read a summary of the story in Glamour Magazine, here), and on Friday I share a story of an inspirational person, project or cause.
+Bringing you news once a week about the ongoing 60 Postcards project (you can read a summary of the story in Glamour Magazine, here).

 Earlier today I was in the creative cafe, Drink Shop Do, having a coffee and a chat with Lucy.
 I didn’t know Lucy before our meet but I did know a little about her already, as she heard about 60 Postcards Stateside in Emerald Street a few days ahead of my journey to NYC.
 Her postcard arrived just in time.
 Phew.

 There is nothing like sitting down and chatting away with a total stranger who just ‘gets it’.
 Although the experience of losing our mum’s fell at different stages of our lives, the conversation flowed with openness and ease.
 We could share, rant, laugh, reflect and feel completely comfortable talking about the taboo topic of loss in a, ‘This is how it is’ way.
 Completely refreshing.

 Today’s post is about Lucy’s note for her mum……